jpsmith78/bathroom-finder/README.md

 [link to live app](https://shtr.herokuapp.com/)

+### Functionality
+Once on the landing page, you should be able to see any bathrooms listed in the cities.
+If you create an account and login, you will be able to input new bathrooms into any city, and also should now be able to see the edit and delete buttons for each bathroom.
+The map will place an emoji on any location that you enter into the submit form.
+When you click on any of the cities in the sidebar it will change the content loaded on the page to the city that you clicked on with a submit form, a map, and a list of all of the bathrooms in that city.

 ### Technologies and Frameworks Used
-HTML, CSS, JavaScript, Git, Mongo, AngularJs, bcrypt, dotenv express, express-sessions, mongoose, bootstrap
+HTML, CSS, JavaScript, Git, Mongo, AngularJs, bcrypt, dotenv express, express-sessions, mongoose, bootstrap, Google Maps API, Algolia Places API.

 ### Approach Taken
 We created a Trello board to divide up the tasks amongst us and to keep track of what was pushed to the repository and when.
 We were also in pretty much constant contact throughout the course of the project to try to keep the git conflicts to a minimum.